2024 Abundant Life Christian School shooting: Investigation

 The Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) was at the scene following the shooting.
 A spokesperson said the Bureau recovered the 9mm caliber handgun used in the shooting and was running a trace on it.
 Police and the Federal Bureau of Investigation (FBI) spoke to the perpetrator's family and students to attempt to find a motive.
 The perpetrator's family cooperated with law enforcement throughout the investigation.

 Chief Barnes said he was aware that the alleged manifesto, claimed to be from the shooter, was circulating on the internet, but he could not confirm its authenticity.
-He also said that he has requested that the ATF expedite their investigation into the shooter's whereabouts and method of obtaining the firearm.
-He was unsure if her parents owned or had possession of the weapon.
-On December 17, Barnes told news reporters that investigators are looking into a "combination of factors," including the possibility that Rupnow had been bullied.
+He also said that he had requested that the ATF expedite their investigation into the shooter's whereabouts and method of obtaining the firearm.
+He was unsure whether her parents owned or had possession of the weapon.
+On December 17, Barnes told news reporters that investigators were looking into a "combination of factors," including the possibility that Rupnow had been bullied.

-The shooter's father's home was searched by law enforcement on December 17, in order to gather computers and other personal devices that will be used to identify the shooter's digital footprint.
+The shooter's father's home was searched by law enforcement on December 17, in order to gather computers and other personal devices that would be used to identify the shooter's digital footprint.
 The shooter's mother's home was also visited by police on December 17, but according to neighbors and eyewitnesses, it appeared nobody was home.
 Neighbors said they had little contact with the shooter's mother.
-Police searched the suspected shooter's social media accounts for hints that could help them establish a motive behind the attack.
+Police searched the shooter's social media accounts for hints that could help them establish a motive behind the attack.

 While searching Rupnow's home, officers found a cardboard model of the school, maps, and a schedule of the attack, beginning with her opening fire at 11:30 a.m., "wiping out" the first and second floors of the school, and then ending the attack at 12:10 p.m. with the note "ready 4 Death."

 On May 8, 2025, Rupnow's father, Jeffrey Rupnow, was charged with two counts of intentionally giving, selling, or loaning a dangerous weapon to a person under the age of 18 and one count of contributing to the delinquency of a minor, in connection to how Rupnow obtained the weapons used in the shooting.
 All three charges were felonies.
 Bond was set at $20,000 on May 9.